-The Managing Directors of International Endesa B.V. (hereinafter: "the Company") are pleased to present herewith the financial statements for the year ended 31 December 2015.
+The Managing Directors of International Endesa B.V. (hereinafter: "the Company") are pleased to present herewith the financial statements for the first half year 2016.

 General

 The Company was incorporated on 10 June 1993 under the laws of the Netherlands.